Antonio Demo

+Career

-He studied at seminaries in Italy and entered the Scalabrini Order in 1894.
+Demo studied at seminaries in Italy and entered the Scalabrinian Order in 1894.
 Prior to his ordination, Demo served in the Italian military.
 He was ordained a priest on July 20, 1896, the same year he emigrated to the United States.

 He initially did missionary work for two years in the parish of the Sacred Heart in Boston, which served a congregation of Italian immigrants mostly from Genoa.
-On July 19, 1899, he was assigned as assistant pastor of Our Lady of Pompeii Church, established in 1892 by Father Pietro Bandini in New York City's Greenwich Village on Bleecker and Carmine Streets.
-In 1900 he was appointed pastor of the church, which served what was then one of largest Italian-American communities in America.
+On July 19, 1899, he was assigned as assistant pastor of Our Lady of Pompeii Church, established in 1892 by Fr Pietro Bandini in New York City's Greenwich Village on Bleecker and Carmine Streets.
+In 1900, he was appointed pastor of the church, which served what was then one of largest Italian-American communities in America.